bhavikpanchal28/Weather-App/README.md

 # Weather-App

-This is a simple weather app that will display the weather when a location is given.\
+This is a simple weather app I created that displays the weather when a location is given.\
 To use this weather app, please visit https://bhavikpanchal28.github.io/Weather-App/ \
 Enjoy